chill501/Nano_Hack/Daily_Log.md

 # Blast
 Recently changed - therefore Biopython no longer able to link in to Blast So we will take a subset of plasmids and compare against them

-##Creating local database of plasmids
+# CANU

+De novo assembly using all reads

 ### TASKS

 - [x] read the fast5 format document sent by Sam (Claire and Hayley)
-- [ ] work out Biopython and how to link to NCBI Blast (Alex and Emma)
+- [x] work out Biopython and how to link to NCBI Blast (Alex and Emma)
 - [ ] COmbine fast5 and fasta programs into one program
 - [ ] Live demo for local library for BLAST
 - [ ] rather than waiting until end - untils - analyse as you go - run until you get answer you want